darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 ## Deploying the client build

-Azure provides a special "Copy to Azure" task but the _does not work_ on Linux build agents.
-Instead we use the azure CLI to do this for us.
+Azure provides a special "Copy to Azure" task for putting static assets on a blob but it _does not work_ on Linux build agents.
+Instead we must use the azure CLI to do this for us.

-Use the bash client.
-We're on Linux and I this will be there for sure.
+Use the bash script type.
+We're on Linux and I know bash will be supported there for sure.

 "$web" is the default storage container for static sites on Azure blobs.
 The $ is a special character in bash so we have to escape it with "\\".
 The Azure variables "\$(XXX)" are replaced before running on bash so won't be a problem.